I haven’t always loved presenting.

 Storytelling is how people learn.
 We first need to care about the information being presented; the WHY.
 Then, we need to understand HOW the information pertains to us.
 After, we want to know exactly WHAT it means for us.

 Whenever you present, be sure there’s order to your presentation.
-Some speakers choose to begin with their “presentation roadmap,” that literally lists, in bullet form, what will be discussed and in what order.
-Personally, I like to summarize my “roadmap” so the audience has a general idea of where we’re going but is still waiting for the slide to change so they can see what happens next.
+Some speakers choose to begin with a “presentation roadmap,” that lists, in bullet form, what will be discussed and in what order.
+Personally, I like to summarize my “roadmap” so the audience has a general idea of where we’re going, but is still waiting for the slide to change so they can see what happens next.